 Here are a few types of jobs it’s worth hiring the best professionals for:

 - Finances.
-These days, it’s not that hard to manage your own investments for very little cost.
+These days, it’s not that hard to manage your own investments for very little cost through a robo-advisor like Betterment.
 It’s only worth hiring a pro if you want to make sure you get the best possible return on your money.
 So it makes sense to choose a financial advisor who really can give you the best results.
 Look for one with experience, good credentials, and excellent referrals.
 Top-notch financial advice doesn’t come cheap, but it pays for itself in higher returns.
+If you need help finding a financial advisor, SmartAsset has a tool that will match you with three advisors based on a few questions.

 - Taxes.
 The same goes for hiring a CPA to do your taxes.
 You only need an accountant if you have a complicated tax return – one where mistakes could be costly.
 So it’s worth paying more for someone who has the right kind of experience and knowledge.
 The money you pay that person will come back to you in tax savings.